Frequently Asked Questions

 No!
 We do not have any added fees, whatever package you pick is the price you will pay unless you decide to add additional baby items from our small boutique.

-While it is recommended to wait until 16 weeks for us to determine gender we will let you come in a little sooner.
+We start gender scans at 15 weeks.
 If we can not tell the gender at the time of your appointment we will let you come back for a recheck.
-This needs to be done at 16 weeks or greater.
 While 95% of the time we can see gender we do not recommend scheduling a gender reveal party the same day as your appointment.
 Please do not schedule yourself for this exam in the first trimester.
-We do not do any elective ultrasounds before 14 weeks and any patient that we scan here has to be under a doctor or midwifes care.
+We do not do any elective ultrasounds before the second trimester and any patient that we scan here has to be under a doctor or midwifes care.

 What is your cancellation policy?